 If you have already participated in Harvardwood 101 or the Harvardwood Summer Internship Program in the past, you may apply for only the J-termship portion of Harvardwood 101.
 Please indicate this in your application.

-*If you are not a current Harvardwood member, you may contact Ruth Wilson of the Harvard OCS, which will cover Harvardwood membership dues for students on financial aid at Harvard.
+*If you are not a current Harvardwood member, you may contact the OCS, which will cover Harvardwood membership dues for students on financial aid at Harvard.

 Applications are accepted in the early fall, and notification is sent to students in early November.